-The first twings are thin and green.
+The first twigs are thin and green.
 They will bend, even into a circle, but will not break.
-They are bitter to taste and slippery to touch.
-Instead of the dull pain of a winter strap, these twings, when switched about the legs, leave a stinging sharp pain that lasts long after the whipping in over.
+They y are bitter to taste and slippery to touch.
+Instead of the dull pain of a winter strap, these twigs when switched about the legs, leave a stinging sharp pain that lasts long after the whipping is over.
 Springtime, for me, even now, is touched with an aching undercurrent.
 My sister stood firm, quiet and tearless when she was switched.
-I, on the other hand, felt obliged to give the indicent its proper histrionic atmosphere.
-I ran up stairs, tumbled under beds, screamed, locked myself in closets, thing tried to jump out of windows and once, I know, I fell on my knees, loudly praying to God for succor.
+I, on the other hand, felt obliged to give the incident its proper histrionic atmosphere.
+I ran up stairs, tumbled under beds, screamed, lecked myself in closets, tried to jump out of windows and once, I know, I fell on my knees, loudly praying to God for succor.
 He did not hear.

-After each whipping I was quiet whe plans of vengeance.
-Sometimes I cut open the whelps with a safety pin and strutted bleeding into the kitchen where my mother was.
+After each whipping I was quiet with plans of vengeance.
+Sometimes I cup open the whelps with a safety pin and strutted bleeding into the kitchen where my mother was.
 Other times I planned to bite a hole in her thigh when next she turned me over her knee.
-Because all of these acts of vengeance, actual or imaginary, were fruitless, I sought final balm in Mr. Shehby's room.
+Because all of these acts of vengeance, actual or imaginary, were fruitless, I sought final balm in Mr. Shelby's room.
 There it was clean and quiet.
 The odor of his lemon vanishing cream pervaded the room and there were scores of things to examine.
 His closet door was covered elbow deep with wonderful ties of every color and design.
-Black and white checks that reminded me of the Queen's corridor in fairy tale books;

-a dark blue with white specks that was like the sky at night.
-Yellow and red crescents, purple whirls, deep and blossoms and pale blue.
+Black and white checks that reminded me of the Queen's corridor in fairy tale books; a dark blue with white specks that was like the sky at night.

 I think I knew each one by heart and I had, of course, my favorites.

 Then there were his magazines.
-Far back in the recesses of his closet piled on a suitcase were a number of girly magazines with pictures of naked and half with sleepy eyes naked women.
-Some/fell softly on draped couches.
-Some held parts of their bodies with their hands-a breast, perhaps, shoved enticingly forward, a pair of panties pulled down to show a chubby pair of buttocks while the owner winked over her shoulder.
+Far back in the recesses of his closet piled on a suitcase were a number of girly magazines with pictures of naked and half naked women.
+Some with sleepy eyes fell softly on draped the couches.
+Some held parts of their bodies with their hadds - a breast, perhaps, shoved enticingly forward, a pair of panties pulled down to show a chubby pair of buttocks while the owner winked over her shoulder.
 I sometimes reproduced these poses in the mirror.
 But the effect was never the same.
 The magazine ladies were made differently from me.
-I had nothing to show, nothing to hold and my winks, which I practised studiously, were melancholy failures.
+I had nothing to show, nothing to hold and my winke, which I practised studiously, were melancholy failures.